devfacet/memcing/README.md

 If you want to include other countries see http://download.geonames.org/export/zip/ and change the part (`US.zip` and `US.txt`) of the command at above.

-### REST API
+### RESTful API

-*REST API is still under development.
+*RESTful API is still under development.
 For the current implementations See [Implementations](#implementations)*

 **Notes**